riongull/notes/dash_unit_denominations.md

 ### Introduction

-*Note: In this document, "`DASH`" (in all caps) refers specifically to the unit of account, presently `100,000,000 DUFF`, whereas "Dash" can refer to the software project, the community, or the overall ecosystem.*
+> *Note: In this document, "`DASH`" (in all caps) refers specifically to the unit of account, presently `100,000,000 DUFF`, whereas "Dash" can refer to the software project, the community, or the overall ecosystem.*

 What is Dash's target market?
-Who are Dash's competitors?

-Give those questions some serious thought before reading on.
-How would you answer them?
-What is your ultimate goal and vision for Dash?
-The answers to these questions form the premise of the discussion and arguments below.
+The answer to this question forms the premise of the discussion below.

-If you consider Dash's target market to be limited to **payment processing**, with competitors such as Visa, Mastercard, Paypal, Venmo, and Stripe, then you may find this document to be an uninteresting or even dangerous proposition.
-If, on the other hand, you consider Dash (as I do) to be a free-market **money**, an electronic **currency**, a digital **cash**, with competition including the `YEN`, `EURO`, and `USD`, then this document is for you.
-After reading it, I hope you will feel a sense of urgency to bring this issue into wider discussion in the Dash community.
+If Dash's target market is limited to **payment processing**, with competitors such as Visa, Mastercard, Paypal, Venmo, and Stripe, then the propositino herein may be uninteresting.
+If, on the other hand, Dash aims to be a free-market **money**, an electronic **currency**, a digital **cash**, with competition including the `YEN`, `EURO`, and `USD`, then the information in this document is vital to consider.

 ##### Motivation